-SWIC RUNNING START FAQs DUPO HIGH SCHOOL 2022-2023
+SWIC RUNNING START 1.0 FAQs DUPO HIGH SCHOOL 2022-2023

-1. What is Running Start?
+1. What is Running Start 1.0?

-Running Start is a two year program for highly qualified high school juniors.
-High school juniors in the program will attend SWIC full-time their junior and senior year, completing the requirements for their high school diploma while earning either an Associates of Arts or an Associates of Science from Southwestern Illinois College.
-Both degrees are earned simultaneously.
+Running Start 1.0 is a one year program for highly qualified high school seniors.
+High school seniors in the program will attend SWIC full-time their senior year, completing the requirements for their high school diploma and earning one year of college credit.
+Students will NOT earn an associate degree in Running Start 1.0, but they may continue their studies at SWIC for one year after high school to earn an associate degree.